jntm7/PassLock/README.md

+# PassLock
-PassLock is a simple console-based password generator built on Python.
+a simple console-based password generator built on Python.

 ## Features